dotnet/docs/docs/standard/generics/math.md

 <sup>2</sup>The binary [integer types](../../csharp/language-reference/builtin-types/integral-numeric-types.md) are <xref:System.Byte> (`byte`), <xref:System.Int16> (`short`), <xref:System.Int32> (`int`), <xref:System.Int64> (`long`), <xref:System.Int128>, <xref:System.IntPtr> (`nint`), <xref:System.SByte> (`sbyte`), <xref:System.UInt16> (`ushort`), <xref:System.UInt32> (`uint`), <xref:System.UInt64> (`ulong`), <xref:System.UInt128>, and <xref:System.UIntPtr> (`nuint`).

-The interface you're most likely to use directly is <xref:System.Numerics.INumber%601>, which roughly corresponds to a "real" number.
-If a type implements this interface, it means that a value has a sign and well-defined order, and you can compare it to other values of the same type. <xref:System.Numerics.INumberBase%601> confers more advanced concepts, such as "complex" and "imaginary" numbers, for example, the square root of a negative number.
+The interface you're most likely to use directly is <xref:System.Numerics.INumber%601>, which roughly corresponds to a *real* number.
+If a type implements this interface, it means that a value has a sign (this includes `unsigned` types, which are considered positive) and can be compared to other values of the same type. <xref:System.Numerics.INumberBase%601> confers more advanced concepts, such as *complex* and *imaginary* numbers, for example, the square root of a negative number.
 Other interfaces, such as <xref:System.Numerics.IFloatingPointIeee754%601>, were created because not all operations make sense for all number types&mdash;for example, calculating the floor of a number only makes sense for floating-point types.
 In the .NET base class library, the floating-point type <xref:System.Double> implements <xref:System.Numerics.IFloatingPointIeee754%601> but <xref:System.Int32> does not.

 Several of the interfaces are also implemented by various other types, including <xref:System.Char>, <xref:System.DateOnly>, <xref:System.DateTime>, <xref:System.DateTimeOffset>, <xref:System.Decimal>, <xref:System.Guid>, <xref:System.TimeOnly>, and <xref:System.TimeSpan>.